Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 ## Notes and Limitations

 1. This is primarily aimed for PC-platform games.
-There's some support for console and mobile platforms.
+There is some support for console and mobile platforms.
 More information can be found in the documentation.
 2. It does not decrypt textures, please use Telltale Explorer to get the converted ones.
 3. MacOS support is not tested.
 Please report any issues!